Kimserey/BlogArchive/20180817_msbuild_project_assets_json.md

 ## 2. Slim SDK-Style project

-In the past, all dependencies were listed directly in the project file:
+In the past, all dependencies were listed directly in the _old_ project file:

 ```
 <?xml version="1.0" encoding="utf-8"?>